ScrappyHub/rooted-agriculture/README.md

-# ROOTED Community — Production Application
+🌱 ROOTED Agriculture — Production Application

+(formerly ROOTED Community — kept stable for users, but canonically the Food & Agriculture Vertical)

-This repository powers the ONLY live, user-facing ROOTED product.
+This repository powers the ONLY live, user-facing ROOTED product in the ecosystem today.

-→ ROOTED Community
+→ ROOTED Agriculture
-(Local food, vendors, events, landmarks, seasonal & cultural discovery)

----
+Local food • farms • markets • vendors • events • volunteer workdays • landmarks
+Seasonal & cultural discovery • safety-governed community access

-## ✅ LIVE PRODUCTION VERTICAL
+✅ LIVE PRODUCTION VERTICAL

 This is the only ROOTED vertical that is currently:

-- Publicly active
-- User-facing
-- In real production use

-All other ROOTED vertical repositories (Construction, Healthcare, Emergency, Workforce, etc.) are:

-- Documentation only
-- Planning frameworks
-- Governance and architecture references
-- NOT active products
-- NOT public launch promises

----

-## 🧭 Governance Boundaries

-This repository:

-- ❌ Does NOT define roles, tiers, or access laws
-- ❌ Does NOT modify database schema or RLS
-- ❌ Does NOT define Kids Mode rules
-- ❌ Does NOT define sanctuary protections
-- ❌ Does NOT define admin authority

-ALL governance and access control lives in:

-→ rooted-platform
-→ rooted-core

-Any change that attempts to bypass ROOTED governance is invalid by design.

----

-## 🔐 Source of Authority

-This application **must obey all rules defined in**:

-- rooted-platform/governance/
-- rooted-platform/docs/
-- rooted-core/docs/

-UI is never a source of authority.
-UI only reflects law — it does not create it.

----

-## ✅ Allowed Work Here

-- UI wiring
-- Component design
-- Mobile layouts
-- Animations
-- Accessibility
-- Performance optimization
-- Feedback-driven UX refinements

----

-## ❌ Forbidden Work Here (Without Canonical Approval)

-- Schema rewrites
-- RLS loosening
-- Governance changes
-- New market classes
-- Admin power expansion
-- Kids Mode rule changes
-- Sanctuary rule changes

----

-ROOTED Community exists to serve trust, food, families, and local discovery.

-It does not exist to expand power.
-It does not exist to extract data.
-It does not exist to chase growth.

-Slow, governed, and human is the product.
+Publicly active

+User-facing

+In real production use

+Backed by enforcement from rooted-core

+Governed by constitutional law in rooted-platform

+All other ROOTED vertical repositories
+(Construction, Healthcare, Experiences, Arts & Culture, Workforce, Emergency, etc.) are:

+Documentation only

+Planning frameworks

+Architectural & governance references

+NOT live products

+NOT launch promises

+NOT permitted to self-define rules

+This vertical is the reference implementation for all future verticals.

+🧭 Governance Boundaries (IMMUTABLE)

+This repository cannot define or modify governance.
+It must follow, not lead, ROOTED law.

+This repo:

+❌ Does NOT define roles

+❌ Does NOT define tiers

+❌ Does NOT change access laws

+❌ Does NOT define Kids Mode

+❌ Does NOT modify sanctuary rules

+❌ Does NOT expand admin power

+❌ Does NOT alter event, volunteer, or vendor safety rules

+❌ Does NOT own schema or RLS

+All governance, safety, and access control live in:

+rooted-platform/governance/

+rooted-platform/docs/

+rooted-core/docs/

+UI is not law.
+UI reflects law.
+Only governance defines authority.

+Any attempt to bypass canonical rules is automatically invalid.

+🔐 Source(s) of Authority

+This vertical is governed by and must obey:

+🎓 Platform Constitution & Laws

+rooted-platform/governance/ROOTED_PLATFORM_CONSTITUTION.md
+rooted-platform/governance/ROOTED_COMMUNITY_GOVERNANCE.md
+rooted-platform/governance/ROOTED_KIDS_MODE_GOVERNANCE.md
+rooted-platform/governance/ROOTED_SEASONAL_CULTURAL_INTELLIGENCE_LAW.md
+rooted-platform/governance/ROOTED_SECURITY_DISCOVERY_CONTRACT.md
+…and all other platform-level laws.

+⚙️ Backend Enforcement

+rooted-core/docs/MODERATION_SYSTEM.md
+rooted-core/docs/DISCOVERY_IMPLEMENTATION_MAP.md
+rooted-core/docs/GEO_RULES.md
+rooted-core/docs/NOTIFICATIONS_SYSTEM.md
+…and all core enforcement engines.

+This repo implements UI only within those constraints.

+✅ Allowed Work in This Repo

+You may perform:

+✔️ UI Implementation

+Screens

+Components

+Mobile layouts

+Animations

+Buttons, forms, dialogs

+✔️ UX Enhancements

+Accessibility

+Performance

+Page flow

+Navigation

+Visual refinements

+✔️ User-facing logic (non-authoritative)

+How data is shown

+Sorting / filtering UI

+Display formatting

+Map animations

+Seasonal UI overlays (NOT the engine)

+Everything must reflect, not redefine, ROOTED law.

+❌ Forbidden Work (Without Canonical Approval)

+You may NOT:

+❌ Modify database schema

+❌ Modify RLS

+❌ Alter provider eligibility

+❌ Change Kids Mode gates

+❌ Change teen safety ceilings

+❌ Add new provider classes

+❌ Loosen sanctuary/nonprofit protections

+❌ Change event, volunteer, or map safety rules

+❌ Introduce admin functionality not defined in governance

+❌ Create features that violate seasonal, cultural, or discovery laws

+❌ Override platform intelligence or cross-vertical logic

+If it's governance, it's not touched here.

+🌿 Purpose of This Vertical

+ROOTED Agriculture serves:

+Local farms

+Markets

+Growers

+Food access programs

+Seasonal workdays & volunteer events

+Safe family discovery

+Community-supported agriculture

+Farm experiences (governance-bound for youth safety)

+It is designed to:

+Connect people with local food

+Support small farms

+Strengthen community

+Educate youth safely

+Drive seasonal discovery without surveillance

+Provide event & volunteer access with strict safety rules

+ROOTED Agriculture is slow, governed, human-first, safety-enforced, and community-rooted.

+It does not chase growth.
+It does not extract data.
+It does not operate outside of law.

+📦 Repository Structure
+/architecture       — system flows, diagrams, UI maps
+/components         — reusable UI parts
+/pages              — all screens for the vertical
+/styles             — CSS/tokens/themes
+/docs               — vertical-specific documentation

+🔄 Development Reality

+This repo is the only “live” canvas where ROOTED touches the public.

+Every other vertical is:

+In planning

+Under governance review

+Architecturally staged

+Not promised or scheduled for public timelines

+This keeps ROOTED stable, trusted, safe, and deliverable.

+🌱 Final Statement

+ROOTED Agriculture exists to:

+Serve people

+Support farms

+Strengthen neighborhoods

+Keep children safe

+Build local trust

+Reduce digital harm

+Build slowly, safely, and with dignity

+This repo is not a growth engine.
+It is a community engine.

+Governance is the north star.
+Safety is the gate.
+Trust is the product.